ErnestUrzua/my-class-repo/UC Berkley Coding Notes.md

 # npm init
 installs the json package
 npm init -y installs with out asking any questions

 ## how to install a package in the directory
 npm install inquirer --save //installs the package in the directory

 # when to use arrow functions
 dont use in an object when refering to the object itself ex. dog {name:
 }

 # map and filter
 filter is a function that returns true or false, and adds to an array if true map is a built in array method that creates a new array and stores every element from the input array

-## map returns a new array of whatever work you did on the input array
+-map returns a new array of whatever work you did on the input array

-## filter only returns an array of those that pass some condition
+-filter only returns an array of those that pass some condition

-## for each just does some work for each element in the array
+-for each just does some work for each element in the array